-- As part of our Net Zero strategy, Rothesay aligns with the UN's scientific view that long-term involvement of coal within the global energy mix is incompatible with commitments made under Paris Agreement, and therefore Rothesay's climate commitments. - Thermal coal within power generation is responsible for two-thirds of energy sector emissions.
-Therefore, the transition from thermal coal within energy mix is fundamental to decarbonisation and to meeting net zero commitments.
+- As thermal coal within power generation is responsible for two-thirds of energy sector emissions, the transition from thermal coal within energy mix is fundamental to decarbonisation and to meeting Net Zero commitments.
 This essential transition increases policy and stranded asset risk, as well as wider sentiment risks. - Unless explicitly outlined, the below position relates only to thermal coal.
-Metallurgical coal operations (which can have thermal coal production as a by-product) remain well-supported by industry due to their critical role in iron and steel production, with limited low-carbon alternatives currently available.
-Whilst Rothesay acknowledges the need for this activity to transition, the timelines to achieve decarbonisation will be longer. - We acknowledge the interconnectivity of sustainability issues relating to activities such as reduction in coal production.
+Metallurgical coal operations (which can have thermal coal production as a by-product) remain well-supported by the industry due to their critical role in iron and steel production, with limited low-carbon alternatives currently available.
+Whilst Rothesay acknowledges the need for this activity to transition, the timelines to achieve decarbonisation will be longer. - We acknowledge the interconnectivity of sustainability issues relating to activities such as reduction in coal production (i.e. a just transition).
 For example, the social impacts of plant closures on employment and area prosperity.
 Those issuers with strong governance are also more likely to have resilient plans in place to manage their transition.
 We seek to understand, through analysis and issuer engagement, an issuer's coal exit plans and expect to provide greater support to those with clear closure dates and consideration of employee redeployment. - Rothesay screens the portfolio and any new investments using a third-party service provider to support exclusions in line with the following thermal coal criteria.